rwth-ti/gr-ofdm/README.md

 to run the rf transmission.
-Then to oberserve everything in th graphical user interface:
+Then to observe everything in th graphical user interface:

     ./run_app.sh gui/ofdm_tx_gui.py